k8svisual/docs/docs/snapshot.md

 - From a Docker container install ssh to host machine and connect to a running K8s cluster
 - Use stand alone program 'Snapshot' to connect to a running K8s cluster

-__NOTE:__ All three above options require the user to have connected to a running cluster with the kubectl CLI (or other CLI tool) as VpK will issue the kubectl command (or other command) with the needed parameters to connect to the K8s cluster.
+__NOTE:__ All three above options require the user to have connected to a running cluster with the kubectl CLI (or other CLI tool) prior to using VpK.
+VpK will issue the kubectl command (or other command) with the needed parameters to connect to the K8s cluster and obtain the data to create the snapshot.

 ---